ntogram/Project/index.md

   <br/> <p> Actually the users  should execute only main script microk8s_port_conf.sh.
 The other scripts  make port configurations for services and are executed via microk8s_port_conf.sh .
 User can  execute the other scripts but he must  read and understand the whole  structure and process of this project which is much complicated.</p>
 <p> For executing microk8s_port_conf.sh you should give some arguments   before executing the script.
 The  first argument is mode  argument .
 User has   4 options:
  <ul>
   <li> help: give an complete manual for using  this script.
-Help  for port configuration script is given by  executing  in command  in the folder of script:<br/><br/>
+Help Mode  for port configuration script is given by  executing  in command  in the folder of script:<br/><br/>
    <code> ./microk8s_port_conf.sh help</code></li><br/>
   <li>auto:Reset services port to default values.
-If a or some services use the default port , program inform the use that this  service has already used this port.Auto for port configuration script is given by  executing  in command  in the folder of script:<br/>
+If a or some services use the default port , program inform the use that this  service has already used this port.Auto Mode for port configuration script is given by  executing  in command  in the folder of script:<br/>
  <code> ./microk8s_port_conf.sh auto</code></li><br/>
   <li> json:Before executing the script in this mode, you should make  a json file that has  a  json object.
 Every element in this json should has  the followin format &lt kubernetes_sevice_name &gt : &lt port number &gt.
 An example of  json for this script is the following:<br/><br/>
    <code>